North Forsyth High School (North Carolina): Principals

 North Forsyth has been under the direction of only seven principals since the school opened in 1963.
 Julian Gibson was the founding principal.
 Upon Gibson's retirement in the mid-1980s, Ben Warren served as principal.
 Kaye Shutt then acted as principal until the fall of 1996.
 Ron Jessup served as principal from Nov.
 1996 until June 30, 2009.
 David C. Burleson was approved by the WS/FCS Board of Education on July 9, 2009, to be the fifth principal in the long history of the school.
 Burleson served as principal for one year before being promoted to Assistant Superintendent for High Schools.
 Rodney Bass, a former social studies teacher and coach, was named North Forsyth's sixth principal in early June 2010.
 Melita Wise became principal in 2015.
 At the beginning of 2023, Melita Wise retired and Bridget Hayes was appointed principal on January 3, 2023.

 Rivals

-North Forsyth enjoys fierce rivalries with several schools.
-Nearby Mt.
-Tabor High School has served as the chief rivalry for a majority of the past 25 years.
-The Vikings also carry a spirited rivalry with Carver High School.
-The rivalry with R.J.
+North Forsyth holds rivalries with several schools.
+Nearby Mount Tabor High School has served as the chief rivalry for a majority of the past 25 years.
+The Vikings also carry a rivalry with Carver High School.
+Competition with R.J.
 Reynolds High School is the longest-running rivalry in Forsyth County.
 The newly formed rivalry between North Forsyth and Reagan has developed into one of the highly anticipated in the county.